WebAssembly/spec/spectec/test-prose/TEST.md

 - elemmode_u0 is valid with the reference type rt if:
   - Either:
     - elemmode_u0 is (ACTIVE x expr).
-    - the table type C.TABLES[x] is defined in the context.
+    - the table type C.TABLES[x] exists.
     - C.TABLES[x] is (lim rt).
     - the expression expr is valid with the value type I32.
     - expr is constant.